 When using the inverter generator KS 6000iES ATS, automatic stopping of the generator can be implemented if the power supply from the general power grid is restored and remains stable for 1 minute.

 The generator is started manually.
-For this, it is necessary to set the rotary switch to the RUN position and activate the ATS function.
+For this, it is necessary to set the rotaryswitch to the RUN position and activate the ATS function.
 The generator detects that there is no voltage at the MAIN INPUT and starts.
-The generator automatically stops 1 minute after power is restored from the external grid.
+The generator automatically stops 1 minute after power is restored from the external network.
 The latest development of inverter generators from Könner & Söhnen will have a unique external control function with simultaneous monitoring of the voltage from the general power grid.
 Thus, 2 parameters are monitored, ensuring fully automatic operation.

 The generator is started by closing the control contacts and only when there is no voltage at the MAIN INPUT.
-The latest version of the KS 5200PS solar power station also has an additional input for connecting a DC generator (KS 48V-DC series), making automatic battery recharging even simpler.
+The latest version of the KS 5200PS solar power station also has an additional input for connecting a DC generator (KS 48V-DC series), making automatic battery recharging even easier.
 Such a DC generator can supply up to 3.3 kW to the 48V bus of the station, which can simultaneously power emergency electricity consumers in the house and charge the battery.
 The maximum possible load consumption current remains unchanged and corresponds to the maximum power of the station.

 The recommended electrical scheme with solar panels: